simp/pupmod-simp-rsyslog/README.md

 ```

 Using the above, all possible logs sent from the client will be stored on the
 server in a single log file.
-Obviously this is not always an effective
+Obviously, this is not always an effective
 strategy, but it is at least enough to get started.
 Further customizations can
 be built to help manage more logs appropriately.
 To learn more about how to use
 the templates and rules, feel free to browse through the code.